 3. Kew Mae Pan Nature Trail and Waterfall

-For me, Kew Mae Pan Nature Trail was the highlight of my trip to Doi Inthanon National Park; in fact, hiking this trail was a complete accident!
+This nature trail is the definition of getting off the beaten track in Chiang Mai.
+For me, Kew Mae Pan Nature Trail was the highlight of my trip to Doi Inthanon Park; in fact, hiking this trail was a complete accident!
 I’m not a massive fan of hiking (so shoot me), and I hadn’t done much research ahead of time; there was a massive language barrier so unfortunately when I asked the park staff how long the hike would take, no one could answer my question.
 So off I went (what’s the worst that could happen?), with no idea how long the trail was and what I had just signed up for.

 Luckily, Kew Mae Pan Nature Trail is only approximately 3 KM long and is a relatively easy hike with plenty of areas where you can sit down and catch your breath.
 It is only accessible with a guide and the fee is 200 Baht.
 The trail offers 21 stations with detailed explanations about the plants and ecosystem as well as several stunning view points.
 The best part?
 I hardly saw any other tourists while hiking along this trail!